streamoid/Barebones-JS/README.md

 **Barebones-JS**
 ===================

-**Barebones-JS** is a Javascript SDK which allows fashion clients to use Streamoid's services without UI
+**Barebones-JS** is a Javascript SDK which allows fashion clients to use Streamoid's services without a fixed UI template.
+Clients can use Streamoid's SDK to build custom UI components which fit seamlessly within their own websie with the same look and feel.

 **Streamoid's services:**

-Streamoid's services enrich fashion e-commerce websites and allow the user to find the right product or even an build an outfit.

 The below services can be accessed via the SDK: